Credits and costs

 What You Need

 Applications are submitted electronically and include a nonrefundable application fee.
-Applicants who are in the military qualify for an application fee waiver.
-Contact us to request the military fee waiver code.
+Applicants who are U.S. military (active duty or veteran) qualify for an application fee waiver.
+Please contact us, noting branch of service, at [email protected] to request the code.
 You will need to upload the following items as part of your application:

 Official transcripts from each institution attended, regardless of the number of credits or semesters completed — Transcripts not in English must be accompanied by a certified translation.
 Penn State alumni do not need to request transcripts for credits earned at Penn State but must list Penn State as part of your academic history.
 If you are admitted, you will be asked to send an additional official transcript.
 You will receive instructions at that time.